 Our sole General Partner is Teekay GP L.L.C., which is a wholly-owned indirect subsidiary of Teekay Corporation (NYSE: TK).
-Teekay Corporation also controls its public subsidiaries Teekay Offshore Partners L.P.
-(NYSE: TOO) and Teekay Tankers Ltd. (NYSE: TNK).
+Teekay Corporation also controls its listed subsidiary Teekay Tankers Ltd. (NYSE: TNK) and owns 51% of the general partner interest and 13.8% of the outstanding publicly traded common units of listed company Teekay Offshore Partners L.P.
+(NYSE: TOO).

-Please read Exhibit 8.1 to this Annual Report for a list of our subsidiaries as at December 31, 2016.
+Please read Exhibit 8.1 to this Annual Report for a list of our subsidiaries as at December 31, 2017.